Rollup

 Rollup interval: enforced vs custom

-When graphing, Datadog imposes a limit on the number of points per graph.
-To respect this limit, Datadog rolls up data points automatically with the avg method, effectively displaying the average of all data points within a time interval for a given metric.
-This default time interval varies depending on how the data is being visualized.
+When graphing, Datadog sets a limit on the number of points per timeseries.
+To retain visual clarity, a series can have up to 1500 points.
+To respect this limit, Datadog rolls up datapoints automatically, defaulting to the avg method, effectively displaying the average of all datapoints within a time interval for a given metric.
+The default rollup time interval varies depending on how the data is visualized.
 See the following chart to reference these default time intervals:

 TimeframeRollup Interval, Line GraphRollup Interval, Bar GraphRollup Interval, API